plblum/jivs/docs/Learning.md

 }

 // Here is the reject function if you are using jivs on the server side.
-// You have already passed a string generated by ValidationManager.toValidationPayload()
+// You have already passed a string generated by ValueHostsManager.toValidationPayload()
 // through the response and retrieved that string into validationPayload...

     // Promise reject function hooked up within your save() function